Indiana is home to many types of bees, and knowing what kinds of bees live there is essential.

 1. Carpenter Bee

-Carpenter bees are one of the types of bees in Indiana.
-They are members of the Xylocopa genus, consisting of giant, solitary bees.
+Carpenter bees are a type of bee found in Indiana.
+They are members of the Xylocopa genus, which consists of giant, solitary bees.

 These bees are easily recognizable due to their size and coloring; they are usually black with a metallic green or blue sheen.

-Carpenter bees can be found throughout Indiana and often hover around woody areas, such as woodpiles, fence posts, and decks.
+Carpenter bees throughout Indiana often hover around woody areas, such as woodpiles, fence posts, and decks.

 They feed on nectar and pollen from flowers and plants and play an essential role in pollination.
 Unlike other bee species, carpenter bees do not live in colonies.